Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

-- Inaccurate information.
-False or inaccurate information on your application could cause your provider to cancel your policy.
+- False information or fraud.
+Lying on your application could cause your provider to cancel your policy.
 Also, filing fraudulent claims is a quick way to get dropped by your provider.

 - Several at-fault accidents.
 Your insurance provider may consider you a high-risk driver if you’re at fault for too many accidents.
 That increased risk could eventually lead to it dropping you.

 - Improper use.
-Your car insurance company could drop you if your vehicle is insured for personal use but actually used for commercial purposes.
-This is because there could be a higher risk of damage.
+Your car insurance company could drop you if you use your vehicle for commercial purposes because there’s a higher risk of damage.

 - Too many claims.
 While this isn’t the case for every provider, some companies may drop you for filing too many claims in a short time.

 - Company shuts down.
-Your insurance provider could also cancel your coverage if it closes down or leaves your area.
+Your insurance provider could cancel your coverage if it closes down or leaves your area.